facebookincubator/ptr/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+labels: bug

+---

 Thanks for logging an issue with `ptr`.
 Here are some questions to help try and pull out as much information possible to help us help you!

 ## How is `ptr` not doing what you expect?